hardba11/bourrasque/README.md

 - refuelling ability (enable in menu and see : http://wiki.flightgear.org/Howto:Aerial_refueling)
 - carrier landing and takeoff ability
 - multiplayer back-seat : fly as passenger !
+- if you start in the air, brsq starts automatically systems and engines and enables autopilot

 Effects
 - sounds (engines, wind, rain, avionics, gears)